noveoko/qrpto/README.md

 ## Tokens

 Various cryptographic tokens will be considered as viable platforms for message transmission.
 The following are the coin projects that have been or will be created.
-These are only meant for sending messages and not as monetery instruments.
-They have no value and are not transmitters of value.
+These are only meant for **sending messages** and not as monetery instruments.
+They have **no value and are not transmitters of value**.

 ### Qrpto (version 0.1)